vikkastiwari/angular-projects/UNITTESTING/README.md

 # AAA Rule
 Arrange -> Act -> Assert

+# Event emitters testing

-# Wrtiting unit test for HTTP calls
+# Writing unit test for HTTP calls
 Refer Posts Component Spec file

+# TestBed utilization
+- Fixture
+- nativeElement - use when you are sure that DOM is present all time
+- DebugElement - for SSR we can utilize its method

 # Reference Link
 https://testing-angular.com/testing-services/